 Description: Two male students are suing the state of New Hampshire over its law that protects women’s sports.
 The ACLU has added two executive orders protecting girls and children from gender ideology, signed by President Donald Trump, to the lawsuit, making it the first legal challenge against the executive orders.

-Last year, New Hampshire passed a law preserving women’s sports.
-Two male students, represented by the ACLU and GLAD, challenged the law, and the lower court temporarily blocked enforcement of the law as the case proceeded.
-Attorneys for the male students have now expanded the lawsuit and challenged two executive orders—called “Defending Women from Gender Ideology and Restoring Biological Truth to the Federal Government” and “Keeping Men Out of Women’s Sports”—signed by President Donald Trump.
-Female Athletes United, which has members in New Hampshire and across the country who have lost to male athletes, is asking to join the lawsuit to defend the executive orders and the state law in order to protect women’s sports across the country.
+In 2024, New Hampshire passed a law preserving women’s sports.
+Two male students, represented by the American Civil Liberties Union and GLBTQ Legal Advocates & Defenders, challenged the law, and the lower court temporarily blocked enforcement of the law as the case proceeded.
+The male students then expanded their lawsuit and challenged two executive orders—called “Defending Women from Gender Ideology and Restoring Biological Truth to the Federal Government” and “Keeping Men Out of Women’s Sports”—signed by President Donald Trump.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.